ChiragAgg5k/cheat-sheets/Git CheatSheet.md

 git add .
 ```

-- Committing changes
+### Committing changes

-This is the main step that finalises the changes you made.
+This is the main step that finalizes the changes you made.
 Its literally committing to your file changes.
 You can skip the staging step by using **"-a"** to directly commit all the modifications.

 ```
 git commit -a
 git commit -m "message"
 ```

--  Git Show
+### Git Show

 Shows the changes committed in detail before pushing them to the local repo.
 Its output is similar to git log.
 The difference is by default git show shows details of most recent commit (HEAD).
 Git log on its own will show all commits made.